-Beginning of financial f End of financial

-year S\$'000 Credited S\$'000 year S\$'000

-2019

-Recognised in profit or loss:

-Excess of capital allowance over 400 470 0.40

-depreciation 162 478 640

-162 478 640

-2018

-Recognised in profit or loss:

-Excess of capital allowance over

-depreciation 61 101 162

-61 101 162
+Beginning of financial year S\$'000 Credited S\$'000 End of financial year S\$'000 2020 Recognised in profit or loss: Excess of capital allowance over depreciation 640 (295) 345 2019 Recognised in profit or loss: Excess of capital allowance over depreciation 162 478 640

 Deferred income tax assets are recognised for tax losses and capital allowances carried forward to the extent that realisation of the related tax benefits through future taxable profits is probable.
-The Company has unrecognised tax losses of Nil (2018: \$2,101,870) and unutilised capital allowance of \$546,768 (2018: \$1,319,882) at the balance sheet date which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by those companies with unrecognised tax losses and capital allowances in their respective countries of incorporation.
+The Company has NIL unrecognised tax losses (2019: Nil) and unutilised capital allowance of \$540,003 (2019: \$546,768) at the balance sheet date which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by those companies with unrecognised tax losses and capital allowances in their respective countries of incorporation.
 The tax losses and capital allowance have no expiry date.